Gemini Dollar (GUSD) Price Hits $1.00 on Top Exchanges

 According to CryptoCompare, “Gemini is a licensed digital asset financial platform.
 It enables users with the ability to trade (buy/sell), and store digital assets by granting them the access to custody services and a crypto marketplace.
 Gemini platform works under the regulatory oversight of the New York State Department of Financial Services.
 The GUSD token is an Ethereum-based (ERC-20) cryptocurrency developed by Gemini.
 It is a stable coin which is attached to the USD, giving it the stability of fiat along with the advantages of cryptocurrency. “

-It is usually not possible to buy alternative cryptocurrencies such as Gemini Dollar directly using US dollars.
-Investors seeking to trade Gemini Dollar should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Gemini Dollar using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Gemini Dollar directly using U.S. dollars.
+Investors seeking to trade Gemini Dollar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Gemini Dollar using one of the aforementioned exchanges.

 Receive News & Updates for Gemini Dollar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Gemini Dollar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.